hantsy/spring-webmvc-jwt-sample/README.md

 }
 ```

+The `CustomUserDetailsService` is trying to fetch user data by username from database.

-The `User` is a JPA entity, and implements the Spring Security specific `UserDetails` interface.
+The `User` is a standard JPA entity, and to simplify the work, it also implements the Spring Security specific `UserDetails` interface.

 ```java
 @Entity